 Changes to this page

 It's likely that we'll need to update this statement from time to time, so check back here regularly to find out more.
-This page was last updated in August 2020.
+This page was last updated in October 2023 with additional information about collecting usage data.